utsav0/daily-dev-tips/src/pages/posts/css-aspect-ratio-its-finally-here.md

 There are [some hacks](https://css-tricks.com/aspect-ratio-boxes/) to achieve it.

-But not a proper aspect-ratio solution, until now that is!
+But not a proper aspect-ratio solution, until now, that is!

 Chrome just got support for the `aspect-ratio` property.